bugzmanov/nes_ebook/src/chapter_6_3.md

 ## Pallette

-Before moving on to read our first CHR ROM, we need briefly discuss the colors that were available to the NES.
+Before reading our first CHR ROM, we need to briefly discuss the colors available to the NES.
-Different versions of the PPU chip had slightly different system level palettes of 64 hardwired color.
+Different versions of the PPU chip had slightly different system-level palettes of 64 hardwired color.

-As always all necessary details can be found on corresponding [nesdev wiki page](http://wiki.nesdev.com/w/index.php/PPU_palettes#Palettes).
+All necessary details can be found on corresponding [nesdev wiki page](http://wiki.nesdev.com/w/index.php/PPU_palettes#Palettes).

 <div style="text-align:center"><img src="./images/ch6.3/image_6_system_palette.png" width="50%"/></div>

 There are multiple variations used in emulators.
-Some of them make the picture more visually appealing, while others keep it closer to the original picture NES generated on a TV.
+Some make the picture more visually appealing, while others keep it closer to the original picture NES generated on a TV.

 It doesn't matter much which one we would choose, most of them get us good enough results.